 - “hinge-and-pin” PDC

-- “block-type” PDC, commonly used today, suitable for reaming-while-drilling operations.
+- “block-type” PDC, commonly used today, is suitable for reaming-while-drilling operations.

 2) Drilling Roller Reamers Type